MlungisiM/current/README.md

-# Selenium.CucumberHybrid Framework
+# Selenium Framework

 The aim of this project is to create a test automation framework that will be used for testing web applications.
 This is a Selenium Java framework designed using Page Factory design pattern.

 ## Getting Started

 This project is a Maven project.
-To access this project, clone this project directly from Azure into your Eclipse and open the Maven project from your local directory into Eclipse.
+To access this project, clone this project directly from Azure into your IntelliJ and open the Maven project from your local directory into IntelliJ.

 ## Prerequisites